 Main Subheading

 This analogy highlights the core distinction: assimilation implies a complete absorption into the dominant culture, with a corresponding loss of the original culture.
 Acculturation, on the other hand, involves adopting aspects of the new culture while retaining elements of one's original culture.
-It's a process of adaptation and negotiation, rather than a complete replacement.
+And it's a process of adaptation and negotiation, rather than a complete replacement.
 This difference has significant implications for identity, social integration, and the preservation of cultural diversity.

 Comprehensive Overview